spacepy/examples/SpacePy - SWMF Dynamics.md

 Note how the keyword arguments to our convenience plotting methods (`add_[plot name]` methods) do most of the heavy lifting: setting the plot range, adding color bars, etc. Also note how a lot of work is being done for us in terms of labeling axes and color bars.
 Further customization can be done by capturing the returned matplotlib objects and leverging their methods.

 Our `add_b_magsphere` is useful for quick-look magnetic field line placement.
 By default, it estimates the open-closed boundary and adds a range of open and closed field lines.
 While convenient, it is ultmately limited.
 There are many more options for adding field lines (and other vector traces) that can give you fine control over what's being done.
-We'll talk more about tracing later.
+Users should explore the `Bats2d.get_stream()` and `Bats2d.add_stream_scatter()` object methods.

 At this point, we have all of the ingredients to achieve our first goal: looking at the time dynamics of the magnetosphere and ionosphere as our extreme storm sudden impulse arrives.
 Without further ado...